fascox/RubyPoker/README.md

 RubyPoker
 =========

-Simple implementation of a Poker simulator
+Simple implementation of a Poker ranking evaluation made for a test interview.

+### Test Description

 - Given a single poker hand, returns it's rank (see details of ranks below)
 - Given 2 poker hands as input, compares them and return a result indicating which hand, if any, is the highest